hansos/Tk_USBLib/readme.md

 ## Current status

+### 2020-12-01
+- The Event Listener is now using Win32_PnPEntity to sence device insertion/removal.
+- The Device Detection class (USBDevices) replaced with two other classes.
+One using Win32_PnPEntity, another using Win32_USBHub.
+- An interface for the two Device Detection classes is added.

 ### 2020-11-29 (Initial version)
 - Reading information about devices inserted.
 - Trigging an event when devces are inserted or removed.